Grow your best life

 We can also learn to trust and honor ourselves and our intuition.
 We can heal inner wounds that keep us feeling small or vulnerable.
 We can take decisive actions to build genuine confidence, self-respect and self-love.
 We can put down old narratives that were never true about us.
 We can forgive ourselves for ever believing we were anything less than worthy.
 We can take our sense of security, self-worth and happiness into our own hands and hearts.

-And just as significantly, we can support each other's healing, growth, empowerment, sovereignty and success.
-How?
-By dismantling false societal ideologies of "women."
-By respecting each other.
+We can also support each other by respecting each other.
 By not viewing each other as enemies or competitors.
 By maintaining our integrity within our relationships with each other.
 By lifting each other up when challenged, holding each other steady when wobbling and celebrating each other big when excelling.
-And perhaps most importantly, by building trustworthy relationships with each other that allow us to be honest and vulnerable with each other.
+And perhaps most importantly, by building trustworthy relationships with each other that allow us to be safe, honest and vulnerable with each other.

 CZ Mentoring, LLC